Rondout Valley Junior High

 All teachers have their Homework Hotlines set up.
 You and your child can find out homework information by dialing 687-2400 and then your child’s teacher’s extension.
 The extension was mailed home in September.
 If you have not received one please call extension 4701 and we’ll have one mailed home to you.

-The 8th grader’s iPads will be coming in the next few weeks.
+The 8th grade iPad Initiative is off to a running start.
 These devices are excellent learning tools.
 Their teachers have been in workshops learning how to use these devices to make your child’s education engaging and stimulating, while learning 21st Century Skills they will need for both the workforce and higher education.

 Students, teachers, parents, guardians, counselors, administrators and other support staff working in partnership is the single most important factor in your child’s success.
 Please do not hesitate to call me if there is anything you feel needs my attention.
 I am honored to be working with your children.